TStansel/Internship_and_NewGrad_SearchGuide/Guide.md

 The other thing to know, these ideas above may look daunting but break them down into pieces.
 For example, the Flappy Bird clone maybe just find a tutorial on line or for the Text To Art, the first thing you'll need to do is read in a String from the user, then split it into a list of 3 characters, etc. The goal is to identifiy the small peices and then start there.

+There is a difference between following a Youtube demo and making a project, however you can follow a tutorial to a tee and then change it up a bit to make it your own.
+For example, I followed a tutorial to create a travel site to learn about React and then changed it and built some custom components to make it my own personal site.

 #### How to describe your contributions at a job?
 Bullet points should be front loaded with metrics.
 Do not say, I created a tool to view data.
 Instead say, Saved X hours a week by creating a tool to extract data from a 10,000 events per day api.